World anxiously waits to see if US-Iran peace talks can deliver. Here’s what we know

 What is happening in Lebanon?

-Lebanon’s inclusion in the ceasefire is an ongoing matter of contention which also risks upending the weekend’s talks.
+Lebanon’s inclusion in the ceasefire is an ongoing matter of contention which also risks upending the truce.

 Iran has repeatedly said the ceasefire covers attacks against its Lebanon-based proxy Hezbollah, echoing the stance of Pakistan, which helped broker the deal.
-But Israel and the US have said the ceasefire does not include Lebanon.
+But Israel and the US insist the ceasefire does not include Lebanon.

-On Wednesday, just hours after the ceasefire came into effect, Israel launched its biggest wave of strikes in Lebanon since the war began, pounding busy neighborhoods without warning and killing at least 303 people and wounding more than 1,000, according to Lebanon’s health ministry.
+On Wednesday, just hours after the ceasefire came into effect, Israel launched its most ferocious wave of strikes in Lebanon since the war began, pounding busy neighborhoods without warning, killing at least 357 people and wounding more than 1,200, according to Lebanon’s health ministry.
+It marked Lebanon’s deadliest day since September 2024.

-The attacks drew swift global backlash and ire from Iran.
-Ghalibaf, Iran’s parliament speaker, said Thursday that Lebanon and Iran’s proxies form an “inseparable part of the ceasefire” and that “time is running out.”

-The next day, with Vance headed for Pakistan, Ghalibaf said that negotiations with the US cannot begin without a ceasefire in Lebanon and the release of Iran’s blocked assets abroad.
+The attacks drew ire from Iran, which said talks could not begin without a ceasefire in Lebanon, and caused an international backlash.

-Criticism of Israel has poured in from across the globe, including from European and Gulf powers fearful that the ceasefire could unravel before talks even begin.

-Vance said there had been a “legitimate misunderstanding” regarding Lebanon’s inclusion in the ceasefire.
-He also said Israelis may “check themselves a little bit” with their ongoing strikes.
+Vance said there had been a “legitimate misunderstanding” regarding Lebanon’s inclusion in the ceasefire, adding that the Israelis may “check themselves a little bit.”

+Following a “tense” phone call with Trump, according to a US and Israeli source, Israeli Prime Minister Benjamin Netanyahu said Israel will seek direct talks with Lebanon on disarming Hezbollah even as it continued striking the country on Friday and Saturday.

 What about the Strait of Hormuz?